miklevin/MikeLev.in/_posts/2025-07-05-arresting-regress-forging-ai-cli.md

 ```

 ...every time.
 I mean it's impressive and all, but not every LLM I'm going to be
-enlisting to do this stuff is Claude 4 Sonnet, haha!
+enlisting to do this stuff is Claude 4 Sonnet, ahaha!
 And I know there's
 registering MCP tools in with the host program like Cursor, and maybe that's the
 way.
 Investigate a bunch of stuff.
 If we controlled the ENV and aliases better,
 we'd just make a simple terminal command that apes the official MCP protocol but